mikrdgz/recharge-docs/docs/customers.md

 ## Customer payment method

 Update the customer object to add or update a customer's payment method.
-ReCharge doesn't accept payment information such as the card number.
-You should send a tokenized customer representation from the payment processor.
+ReCharge doesn't accept payment information directly.
+You should send a tokenized customer representation from the payment processor to add or update the payment method.
+The Stripe [customer token](https://stripe.com/docs/api/customers/object#customer_object-sources-data-tokenization_method) should begin with the prefix `cus`, not `tok`.

 ## Use cases

 <!--
 type: tab
-title: Update Payment Method
+title: Update payment method
 -->

-You will send a `PUT` to the `/customers/{id}` endpoint with the tokenized customer representation from the payment provider.
+`PUT` to `/customers/{id}` endpoint

 ### Example request body